PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 * Second preimage resistance - given an input _x1_, it should be difficult to find another distinct input _x2_ such that _H(x1)=H(x2)_.
 * Target collision resistance - choose input _x1_.
 Then given a key _v_, find _x2_ such that _Hv(x1) = Hv(x2)_.

 Target collision resistance is a weaker requirement than collision resistance but is sufficient for signing purposes.
 Tweakable hash functions enable us to tightly achieve TCR even in multi-target settings where an adversary can attack one out of many targets.
-Specifically, the property achieved in the following is _single-function multi-target collision resistance_ (SM-TCR) which is described more formally in {{BATCHSIGREV}}.
+Specifically, the property achieved in the following is _single-function multi-target collision resistance_ (SM-TCR) which is described more formally in {{AAB+}}.

 ### Tweakable Hash functions {#Preliminaries-tweakable-hashes}